temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 <!--SNIPEND-->

 As you can see, every Activity Execution involves defining the update for the Workflow Execution.
-Since your Workflow must welcome new subscribers, you'll define an update for a newly started Workflow as well.

-Define the update in the variable `data`, signifying the data passed from the Activity to the Workflow.
+Define the Workflow update in the variable `data`.
 Execute the Activity for the first email.

 <!--SNIPSTART subscription-workflow-go-main {"selectedLines": ["57-69"]}-->